Nine Lime Avenue

-Nine Lime Avenue is a studio album by Australian recording artists, Kate Ceberano.
-The album consisting entirely of cover versions.
-The album was a commercial success and was certified gold in Australia.
+Nine Lime Avenue is a studio album by Australian recording artist, Kate Ceberano.
+The album consists entirely of cover versions.
+The album was released in April 2007 and peaked at number 4 on the ARIA Charts.

 Background

 Commencing in February 2007, Ceberano competed in series 6 of Dancing with the Stars Australia, (which Ceberano would go on to win).
 The album was recorded whilst she was competing in this series, in just three weeks.

 The record is a homage to her favourite songs of the 80's.
 Every song has been reinvented to mould the Kate Ceberano style.